n8n-io/n8n-docs/docs/courses/level-one/chapter-1.md

 - Execute the node (Play icon)

 /// note | Moving a workflow
-To move a workflow around the canvas, select all nodes with your mouse or by clicking **Ctrl + A**, click and hold on a node, then drag it to any point you want on the canvas.
+To move a workflow around the canvas, select all nodes with your mouse or by selecting **Ctrl + A**, select and hold on a node, then drag it to any point you want on the canvas.
 ///

 ## Summary